- Accommodation on double occupancy basis.

 Phewa Lake, the second largest lake of Nepal, roughly measuring 1.5 km by 4 km, is the main attraction of Pokhara.
-The water in the Lake is warm and swimming is pleasant but water is not the cleanest, though.
-On a clear weather day, Mount Fishtail and Annapurnas produce magical reflection on the waters of the lake, creating double image.
+The water in the Lake is warm, and swimming is pleasant, but water is not the cleanest, though.
+On a clear weather day, Mount Fishtail and Annapurnas produce a magical reflection on the waters of the lake, creating a double image.
 The most thrilling part of Lake Visit is to rent the boat and visit the temple of Goddess Barahi in the middle of the lake.
-The two storied pagoda is dedicated to the boar manifestation of Goddess Ajima, the protectress deity representing the female force Shakti.
-Devotees can be seen, especially on Saturdays, carrying male animals and fowl across the lake to be sacrificed to the deity.
+The two-storied pagoda is dedicated to the boar manifestation of Goddess Ajima, the protectress deity representing the female force Shakti.
+Devotees can be seen, especially on Saturdays, carrying male animals and fowl across the lake to make a sacrifice to the god.

-Flowing right through the city, the boisterous river runs completely underground and its width is hardly two meters at some place, thus creating a deep gorge.
+Seti Gorge flows right through the city.
+This boisterous river runs completely underground, and its width is hardly two meters at someplace, thus creating a deep gorge.
 Mahendra Pul, a small bridge near the old Mission Hospital, provides a perfect view of the river's dreadful rush and the deep gorge made by its powerful flow.

-Locally known as Patale Chhango (Hell's Fall), Davis fall is an awesome waterfall lying about 2 km south-west of Pokhara airport on the highway to Tansen.
-An interesting modern legend says that a foreigner named David or Davis was skinny dipping in the Pardi Khola (river) when the floodgates of the dam were opened, sweeping him into an underground passage beneath the fall, never to be seen again.
+Locally known as Patale Chhango (Hell's Fall), Davis fall is an impressive waterfall lying about 2 km south-west of Pokhara airport on the highway to Tansen.
+An interesting modern legend says that a foreigner named David or Davis was skinny dipping in the Pardi Khola (river).
+It was then when the floodgates of the dam were opened sweeping him into an underground passage beneath the fall and no one ever saw him again.

 Gupteshwara Mahadev Cave

 Gupteswar Mahadeva Cave is a sacred cave, lies 2 km from Pokhara airport on the highway leading to Tansen.
-The entrance is right across from Davis Fall and the cave is almost 3 km long.
+The entrance is right across from Davis Fall, and the cave is almost 3 km long.
 It has some big hall-size rooms and some passages where you have to crawl on all fours.
-This cave holds special value for Hindus since a phallic symbol of Lord Shiva is preserved here in the condition it was discovered.
+This cave holds exceptional value for Hindus since a phallic symbol of Lord Shiva is preserved here in the condition when it was discovered.